open-education-hub/binary-security/sessions/03-executable-file-formats/README.md

 ## Challenges

+Challenges can be found in the `activities/` directory.

 ### 01. Binary Puzzle

 Now that you know some stuff let's see how fast you can solve a 4 piece puzzle!